October is here and that means a new business quarter, spring, back-to-school and warmer weather.

 Until we connect next …..
 Live and Lead Well!

 The Australasian Sustainable Wellness Academy’s holistic wellness approach includes nationally recognised training and development programs that kickstart and infuse wellness for sustainable business success.
 Our programs empower your organisation to create a healthier, happier workplace by establishing a strong framework and providing the tools, skills and support for employees to make healthy lifestyle practices commonplace.

 Contact us for more information on our wellness approach for organisations.

-Angela Derks, ND is the Founder and CEO of the Australasian Sustainable Wellness Academy - the Australian leader of wellness education and advisory services.
-Her life’s work is helping people achieve optimal health, wellness, and life satisfaction through skills-based learning and personal leadership practices.
-She is the course developer of the Australian nationally recognised Diploma of Wellness qualification, for leadership skills to effectively integrate wellness into lives and organisations.
-Her wellness integration approach empowers and enables individuals and organisations to achiever greater performance and cohesion for sustainable business success.
-Connect with her at: email@example.com
+Angela Derks, ND is the Founder and CEO of the Australasian Sustainable Wellness Academy (ASWA) - the award winning accredited leader of online staff wellbeing programs and leadership courses.
+Her life’s work is helping people achieve optimal health, wellbeing and life satisfaction through skills-based learning and personal leadership practices.
+She is the lead course developer of the nationally recognised Diploma of Workplace Wellness qualification, for relevant skills to effectively integrate evidence-based wellness into lives and organisations.
+ASWA's wellness integration approach empowers and enables individuals and organisations to achieve wellbeing and performance for sustainable success.